Uranium-235: Astrophysical dating

 Knowledge of current and theoretical production ratios of uranium-235 to uranium-238 allows radiometric dating, the time since modern uranium nuclei were formed in stellar nucleosynthesis.

 The 1957 B2FH landmark paper in astrophysics explained the r-process by which both nuclei form.
 The authors predicted their relative abundances, and those of their rapidly alpha-chain decaying parent nuclides.
 Thus they predicted 1.64 as the ^{235}U/^{238}U ratio contributed to the interstellar medium by r-process events (supernovae and subsequently discovered kilonovae).
 This takes billions of years to diminish to their present value of 0.0072 (see natural uranium).
 They investigate scenarios for historical contribution to the solar nebula, before contribution is cut off at the Sun's formation 4.5 billion years ago.
 The scenarios are: a single supernova, a finite continuous uniform series of supernovae representing the lifetime of the Milky Way, and an infinite series representing the steady-state universe.
 From the second scenario, they estimated an age of the Milky Way at around 10 billion years, compared to a modern value of 13.61 billion years.
-Significantly, at this point the oldest known objects were stellar clusters at 6.5 billion years old.
+At the time, the oldest known objects were globular clusters, of which the oldest were estimated to be about 6.5 billion years old.